evgenii/RL78/README.txt

-This repository includes several programming examples for the RL78 processor (made by Renesas Electronics)
+This repository includes several programming examples for the RL78 processor manufactured by Renesas Electronics